 Kiran’s drop off time was the next day in the afternoon.
 We spent the evening of the first day and the morning of the next day sightseeing in the Church Street Marketplace in Burlington.
 I had my Nikon D5100 and AF-S Nikkor 35 mm f/1.8 with me on the trip, so the 52.5mm full-frame field of view was just the right lens for some safe street photography.

 The Church Street Marketplace is within proximity to several other Vermont micro-breweries but alas we had time to visit only one that night.
 After dinner, we drove a few blocks away to Zero Gravity Craft Brewery on Pine Street.
-I don’t remember where I had read it but I wanted to visit Zero Gravity because I had ready an online article about how they were making beer in the traditional method that did not involve hops.
+I don’t remember where I had read it.
+Still, I wanted to visit Zero Gravity because I had read an online article about how they were making beer in a more traditional method that brewers used before hops became popular.
 Apparently, before the use of hops for preservation and flavouring and the imposition of German beer purity laws, beer was “seasoned” with a wide variety of herbs.
 I was excited to try the Zero Gravity Summer Gruit.
 Zero Gravity uses organic Sweet Gale, Yarrow, Stinging Nettles, and Mugwort from Hallow Herb Farm, as well as Labrador Tea.
 The gruit was slightly sweet but quite enjoyable.
 The experience expanded my knowledge of craft ale brewing methods.

-Kiran’s drop off time was 3PM so we had the whole morning to explore.
+Kiran’s drop off time was 3 PM, so we had the whole morning to explore.
 Shaan and I were up before Bhavna and Kiran.
-We went for a 30-minute walk around the area near the hotel, worked up an appetite, and then walked our way across the street to the Athens Diner which, according to the Four Square and Yelp reviews, seemed to be very popular.
+We went for a 30-minute walk around the area near the hotel, worked up an appetite, and then walked our way across the street from the hotel to the Athens Diner which, according to the Four Square and Yelp reviews, seemed to be very popular.
 The Athens Diner in Colchester is a retro mom and pop diner featuring standard diner fare with a Greek twist.
 But that could describe any Greek diner in New Jersey.
 The Athens Diner is a real diner car, which the owner moved from its original location in New York.